Fair Labor Standards Act

 HANDLING CLAIMS INVOLVING MINIMUM WAGE, OVERTIME, RECORD KEEPING AND CHILD LABOR STANDARDS

 The Fair Labor Standards Act is a United States law affecting employees in the private and public sector.
 Covered Non-Exempt workers are entitled to minimum wage of not less than $7.25 per hour and overtime pay at a rate of not less than 1 and ½ times the regular rate of pay after 40 hours of work in a work week.
-In 2017, Florida's minimum wage was increased to $8.10.
-In Florida the hourly wage for qualified tipped employees is $5.08 which is more than the Federal tipped employee hourly rate of $3.02.
+As of September 30, 2021, Florida's minimum wage was increased to $10.00 per hour.
+It will go up $1.00 per hour each year until 2026 at which time it will be $15.00 per hour.
+In Florida the hourly wage for qualified tipped employees is $6.98 which is more than the Federal tipped employee hourly rate of $3.02.

 In addition, the FLSA requires employers to display official notices outlining the requirements of the FLSA.
 Employers must also keep employee time and pay records.
 In general, the FLSA applies to “employees who are engaged in inter-state commerce or in the production of goods for commerce, who are employed by an enterprise engaged in commerce or in the production of goods for commerce”.